 Conclusion

-Congratulations on successfully installing the FAMP stack on FreeBSD 12 server.
-We hope you had a smooth installation process using the abovementioned guidelines.
-Now you are ready to explore all the possibilities the FAMP stack offers.
+Congratulations on successfully installing the FAMP stack on your FreeBSD server running FreeBSD 12!
+We hope you had a smooth installation process by following the guidelines provided above.
+Now that everything is set up, you're ready to explore all the possibilities and features that the FAMP stack offers on your FreeBSD server.

-If you have any problems, don’t hesitate to contact us in the comment section below!
+If you encounter any issues or need further assistance, feel free to reach out to us in the comment section below!
+We're here to help.

 People also read: